markjones89/desk-occupancy-an/README.md

 ```

 ## Usage
-Running *python3 sensor_stream.py* will start streaming data from the sensors in your project for which desk occupancy will be estimated for either historic data using *--timedelta* flag, a stream using *--stream* flag or both.
+Running *python3 sensor_stream.py* will start streaming data from the sensors in your project for which desk occupancy will be estimated for either historic data using *--starttime* flag, a stream, or both.
 Provide the *--plot* flag to visualise the results.
 ```
 usage: sensor_stream.py [-h] [--starttime] [--endtime] [--plot] [--debug]